How to monitor Elasticsearch with Datadog

 elastic section in the output, similar to the below:

-The last step is to navigate to Elasticsearch’s integration tile in the Datadog App and click on the Install Integration button under the “Configuration” tab.
+The last step is to navigate to Elasticsearch’s integration tile in your Datadog account and click on the Install Integration button under the “Configuration” tab.
 Once the Agent is up and running, you should see your hosts reporting metrics in Datadog, as shown below:

 Dig into the metrics!

-Once the Agent is configured on your nodes, you should see an Elasticsearch overview screenboard among your list of available dashboards.
+Once the Agent is configured on your nodes, you should see an Elasticsearch screenboard among your list of integration dashboards.

 Tag your metrics